-Whether you’re a professional or amateur photographer, there are many good reasons as to why you might feel drawn towards the landscape genre.
+Landscape photography is one of the most popular subjects for photographers.
+Whether you’re a professional or amateur photographer, there are so many good reasons as to why you might feel drawn towards the landscape genre.

 Getting outside and back to nature is certainly one of them, and many find the calm shooting experience away from the demands of the modern world to be a meditative and creative undertaking.